Evening cravings feel SOOOOO emotional! Don’t they?

 Be sure to eat at 3 meals and 1 afternoon snack every day, especially when you’re under a lot of stress.
 It really helps :).

-This email came directly from my latest Facebook Live, check out my bi-weekly bits of info at Lisa Kilgour, Nutritionist.
+P.S. - This post came directly from one of my Facebook Lives, check out my bi-weekly bits of info at Lisa Kilgour, Nutritionist.